Welcome to Dubai

 "There are 237 skyscrapers in Dubai, the 4th highest city by number and height!"

-The world’s 4th most visited city, Dubai offers an enticing array of bucket-list adventures, from skydiving to unforgettable Dubai safari excursions.
-Other world-famous attractions to visit in Dubai include the Dubai Opera House, Dubai Museum, and Dubai Miracle Garden, the world’s largest natural flower garden.
+Named the world’s most popular travel destination for 2022 by TripAdvisor, Dubai offers an enticing array of bucket-list adventures, from skydiving to unforgettable Dubai safari excursions.
+Other world-famous attractions to visit in Dubai include the Dubai Frame, Museum of the Future, and Dubai Miracle Garden, the world’s largest natural flower garden.

 Dubai is also home to the UAE’s largest shopping mall, The Dubai Mall, which is equivalent in size to 50 soccer fields and one of the best places to go in Dubai to shop for luxury brands!